joeyparrish/kinetoscope/hardware/README.md

  - `sram-internal`: SRAM connected to buses
    - SRAM connected to buses to simplify top-level schematics.
  - `sync-token-internal`: Shared Sync Token
-   - A single bit that can be set by the Sega, cleared by the microcontroller, and read by both.
-The sega sets the bit to tell the microcontroller that a command has been written to the registers.
+   - A pair of single bit tokens.
+One can be set by the Sega and cleared by the microcontroller, and the other vice-versa.
+Both CPUs can read the state of both tokens.
+For the command bit, the Sega sets it to tell the microcontroller that a command has been written to the registers.
 The microcontroller clears it when the command has been completed.
+For the error bit, the microcontroller sets it to tell the Sega that an error has occurred, and the Sega clears it after the error has been read.

 ## Programming